Wearing The Shoes of the Gospel of Peace With a Side of Love

-We know that wearing the shoes of the gospel of peace is for our benefit of having peace in troubling times.
-But what about the troubling times with others that we can sometimes get drawn into?
+We know that wearing the shoes of the gospel of peace is for our benefit to have peace in troubling times, but what about the troubling times of others when drawn into their situations?
 Sometimes wearing the shoes of the gospel of peace can be a challenge in certain situations.
 When people’s ears are closed to the truth and are argumentative, it can be a challenge.
 When people are angry, frustrated or hurt, it can be a challenge.
 When there is animosity within a work place or family, it can be a challenge.
 In a war torn country, it can be a challenge.
 But we know that in Philippians 4:13 we are told that we can do all things through Christ who strengthens us.

 Jesus had to wear the shoes of the gospel of peace in His day when He was speaking with the people about God.
-He was met with animosity and sometimes fear from not only the people He tried to help but from the religious leaders such as the Pharisees and the Sadducees who should have known better but who suffered from religiousness.
+He was met with animosity and sometimes fear from not only the people He tried to help but from the religious leaders such as the Pharisees and the Sadducees who suffered from religiousness and should have known better.
 We now know that religiousness can blind people from the truth and make it difficult to reach them, but not impossible.
 We simply do what Jesus did when faced with difficult people…we listen, continue to love and supply the truth from the Word of God.
 Some will receive it and some will not.
 For those who refuse to receive it, we can only pray for them.

 When wearing the shoes of the gospel of peace, we must combine it with love.
 In 1 Peter 4:8 it states:

 “Above all, love each other deeply, because love covers a multitude of sins.”